Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

   More optional parameters can be passed through the _**write_fct_params**_ parameter.

 - _**read_fct_params**_ represents the parameters passed to the _read_fct_ to read/de-serialize the data.
-It must be a `List` type object.
+It must be a `Tuple` type object.

 - _**write_fct_params**_ represents the parameters passed to the _write_fct_ to write the data.
-It must be a `List` type object.
+It must be a `Tuple` type object.

 ```python linenums="1"